Are a COI and a Declaration Page the Same Thing?

 How illumend Simplifies Insurance Document Verification

-illumend, powered by myCOI, transforms compliance by automating verification instead of relying on manual document review.
+illumend, from myCOI, transforms compliance by automating verification instead of relying on manual document review.
 The platform tracks the core four coverage types (general liability, workers’ compensation, auto liability, and umbrella or excess liability) and instantly flags issues like vendors submitting declaration pages instead of proper certificates.
 When a vendor uploads documentation, illumend’s AI checks for required details such as additional insured status and liability limits, and it generates clear requests when anything is missing.

 Lumie™, the platform’s built-in AI guide, explains requirements in plain language and helps clarify documentation differences on the spot.
-With 15 years of insurance compliance expertise behind it, illumend streamlines decision-making, improves accuracy, and removes the guesswork so you don’t have to be an insurance expert to stay compliant.
+With 16 years of insurance compliance expertise behind it, illumend streamlines decision-making, improves accuracy, and removes the guesswork so you don’t have to be an insurance expert to stay compliant.

 What Is Another Name for a Certificate of Insurance?